schropes/fora-corpus/README.md

 This dataset includes 262 transcribed small group conversations over 39,000+ speaker turns.
 Conversations come from 16 unique conversation collections hosted in partnership with community organizations.
 Conversation collection topics include city manager selection, resourcing challenges in NYC during COVID-19, and challenges to a school district.
+Extended collection descriptions and any public links to additional information are available in this [sheet.](https://github.com/schropes/fora-corpus/blob/main/Fora%20corpus%20-%20collection%20information.csv)

 <br>